-Launching a financial planning career is no small task, but, rest assured, it can be done.
-Financial planning offers you an extremely flexible schedule, excellent upside potential, and the opportunity to truly make a difference for the people you serve.
+Launching a financial services career is no small task, but, rest assured, it can be done.
+Financial service offers you an extremely flexible schedule, excellent upside potential, and the opportunity to truly make a difference for the people you serve.

 There’s no question that getting started requires a lot of heavy lifting, but there are a lot of scary assumptions out there about the industry that just aren’t true.
 Let’s debunk a few of the most common misconceptions.